Blmppes/residual-strength-of-concrete-under-ft-conditions/README.md

 The models have been trained and tuned based on a scientific dataset and evaluated using MAE, RMSE, and R² metrics.
 The objective is to outperform results from prior studies and offer reproducible experiments.

 ## 📁 Files Overview
-- ann_model.py         → Train and evaluate the ANN model.
+- notebooks/ann_model.ipynb         → Train and evaluate the ANN model.
-- svm_model.py         → Train and evaluate the SVM model.
+- notebooks/svm_model.ipynb         → Train and evaluate the SVM model.
-- rf_model.py          → Train and evaluate the Random Forest model.
+- notebooks/rf_model.ipynb          → Train and evaluate the Random Forest model.
 - requirements.txt     → Fixed-version environment to guarantee reproducibility.
-- ann_model.keras      → Saved ANN model in Keras HDF5 format.
+- models/ann_model.keras      → Saved ANN model in Keras HDF5 format.
-- svm_model.pkl        → Saved SVM model using `joblib`.
+- models/svm_model.pkl        → Saved SVM model using `joblib`.
-- rf_model.pkl         → Saved Random Forest model using `joblib`.
+- models/rf_model.pkl         → Saved Random Forest model using `joblib`.

 ## ✅ Reproduce Results